Eschatologue/CM_wiki/docs/class/ranger/index.md

 The damage die of your ***Hunter’s Mark*** improves to d8 when it is cast using Favored Enemy feature.

-!!! homebrew "Improve Scaling"
+!!! homebrew "Improved Scaling"

-    Since ***Hunter's Mark does not require Cocentration, this feature is changed to provide better scaling for the spell***.
+    Since ***Hunter's Mark*** does not require Concentration, this feature is changed to provide better scaling for the spell.

 ### Level 14: Nature’s Veil